sheetdb/sheetsu-docs/source/includes/_introduction.md

 # How to prepare spreadsheet

 Every spreadsheet should have the first row populated with column names.
 There are no mandatory fields or values you _need_ to have in your spreadsheet.
-The structure of the spreadsheet it's totally up to you.
+The structure of the spreadsheet is totally up to you.
 Just keep in mind, that the first row (row #1) is treated as there are column names.

 Column names can be anything.
 Strings, numbers, symbols, emojis 🙉 , anything.